Karina Inkster was struggling to get clients. Like many trainers, she was overworked, overtired, and, well, just about over all of it.

 She gets to coach clients who share her passion, while working fewer hours and making more money than she ever thought possible.
 Oh, and she just bought her dream house.

-But Karina’s story isn’t unique to fit pros, both in person or online.
+But Karina’s story isn’t unique to personal trainers, whether they train clients in person or online.
 And neither is her approach.

 In Karina’s case, her success is a result of how she used her specialization to position herself.